maialab/agvgd/README.md

 #> 3     2     2 M     W      14.3  60.4 C35
 ```

-This is another simple example but using one of the bundled alignments.
+This is another simple example but using one of the bundled alignments
+with `{agvgd}`.
 This one is the alignment for the gene ATM.
-Let’s say you are interested
+Let’s say
-in position 16 of the alignment, and that you would like to know the
+you are interested in position 16 of the alignment, and that you would
-impact of all possible missense substitutions:
+like to know the impact of all possible missense substitutions:

 ``` r
 # `read_alignment()` either reads in one of the bundled alignments with